Congressional District # 01

 - Eliminating the requirement for treatment of organic compounds other than VOCs in the soils

 - Reducing soil treatment by solidification/stabilization to 3,560 cubic yards of soil highly contaminated by metals and cyanide

 The MRC constructed the groundwater barrier wall in late 2003.
 In 2004 and 2005, the MRC pumped out water within the barrier wall to lower the water table.
 This pumping continued as necessary during the soil treatment.
 The MRC constructed the SVE system in 2005 and continuous operation began in 2006.
 In August 2010, it was estimated that the SVE system had removed 50,000 pounds of VOCs.
-In July 2010, the MRC tested Midco soil gas, which is being used as an indicator for the soil contamination, and found that the SVE system still had achieved the required 97% reduction in VOC concentrations.
-Operation of SVE is continuing to further reduce soil and groundwater contamination.
-Outside the barrier wall, VOCs are near the groundwater cleanup actions levels for VOCs, but metal, cyanide, and sulfide contamination is significant.
+In July 2010, the MRC tested Midco soil gas, which was being used as an indicator for the soil contamination, and found that the SVE system had achieved the required 97% reduction in VOC concentrations.
+However, operation of the SVE system continued for another two years to further reduce soil and groundwater contamination.
+The SVE system was eventually shut down in May 2013.
+Outside the barrier wall, VOCs are near the groundwater cleanup actions levels for VOCs, but metals, cyanide, and sulfide contamination is significant.

-U.S. EPA's removal action was very successful in removing immediate chemical hazards to avoid significant health risks at the site.
+EPA's removal action in the early 1980s was very successful in removing immediate chemical hazards to avoid significant health risks at the site.

 ContactsRemedial Project Manager, U.S. EPA